 - The Haunting of Hill House at Netflix.
 Timothy Hutton stars in this 10-episode adaptation of Shirley Jackson’s novel.

-- Sabrina the Teenage Witch at Netflix.
+- The Chilling Adventures of Sabrina the Teenage Witch at Netflix.
 This spin-off from The CW’s Riverdale goes much darker.
 Series order (20 eps!).
+Kiernan Shipka (Mad Men) Stars, Per Vulture.

-- American Horror Story at FX.
-Joan Collins toplines the newest season of Ryan Murphy’s successful franchise which promises a return to the tone of AHS: Coven.
+- American Horror Story: Apocalypse at FX.
+Joan Collins toplines the newest season of Ryan Murphy’s successful franchise which promises a crossover return to both AHS: Murder House and to AHS: Coven.
+Here’s the Trailer, Per Rotten Tomatoes.
+Premieres Sept.
+12th on FX.

 - The Birds at BBC.
 Am really looking forward to this British re-make of the Alfred Hitchcock classic.